 For safety, you should always check the internal temperature of pork before consuming it.
 It's safe to eat as long as it reaches a minimum of 145°F.

 And then it's done!
 Ready to slice open and enjoy!!

 My husband does all the smoking at our house, so I don't have a lot of details, but I know he placed the pork tenderloin on a slotted baking sheet and after preheating the smoker, he cooked the meat for around 1.5 - 2 hours.

 He checked the internal temp to make sure it was done and we enjoyed!!

-We served our stuffed pork loin with steamed broccoli and mashed potatoes and it was incredible!
+We served our stuffed tenderloin with steamed broccoli and mashed potatoes and it was incredible!

 Are you a bacon lover?
 Check out these other posts:

 - Old Fashioned Green Beans with Bacon & Brown Sugar